CIDARLAB/clotho3/clotho3-web/README.md

 - Trails
     - icons other paver types
-    - add schema field to trails, rename by id, add to demo folder
     - exercise template (into, video if want, question)
     - prettyprint directive
     - implement quizzes with sortable